A Complex History

 The core of Newcastle could date from the late 17th century when Robert Choppyne built his ‘fayre house’ here.
 However, there is no visible evidence of this building, at least on the exterior where the main facade suggests a classic house from the early-to-mid 18th century of seven bays and two storeys (with perhaps the third added later).
 Around 1785, soon after Laurence Harman Parsons had inherited the estate, enlargements were made with the construction of slightly projecting wings, single-storey to the east and two-storey to the west.
 Further alterations took place in the mid-19th century when Newcastle passed into the possession of Laurence Harman King-Harman; the Dutch-style gable over the centre bay probably dates from this period, along with the entrance porch containing a family coat of arms.
 Internally, the building has undergone many alterations also, so that it is now not easy to detect what is from any particular period.
 However, there are striking – and now highly coloured – neo-classical Adamesque ceilings in the former drawing and dining rooms, the former featuring a large oval set in a rectangular frame, in which corner panels depict musical instruments.
 The dining room ceiling is centred on a diamond pattern decorated with urns and scrolling foliage.
 There is also some extant neo-classical plasterwork on the main staircase.

 While the Newcastle estate may have run to more than 38,000 acres in the 1880s, by the time Colonel Wentworth King-Harman died in 1919, various land acts meant that it had shrunk to less than 1,000 acres.
 His son, Major Alexander King-Harman, sold more land to the Department of Lands in 1934, leaving just the demesne thereafter.
 Following the major’s death in 1949, Newcastle was inherited by a cousin, Captain Robert Douglas King-Harman, who two years later sold the house and surrounding land for £11,000 to a religious order, the Missionary Sisters of the Holy Rosary.
 The house was used as a retirement home for nuns and also as a boarding school, but the Missionary Sisters remained for less than two decades, leaving in 1968, after which Newcastle changed hands on a number of occasions and was run as an hotel.
 Although it is not open to the public at the moment, the property’s current owner, a Hong Kong businessman, applied to the local authority last August for planning permission to create a holiday park on the surrounding land, incorporating 99 mobile homes, together with ‘an area for touring pitches and casual camping spaces’, a reception hut, a playground and separate grass play area.
-The adjacent woodland accommodates a Centre Parcs holiday resort which also intending to expand its facilities.
+The adjacent woodland accommodates a Centre Parcs holiday resort which also intends to expand its facilities.

 Text here…